 - 2.12 Rising roll will only apply to a permanent expansion that meets the Basic Need criteria.
 It will start from the period following the final year of reorganisation funding and will run until the school's final year of expansion. - 2.13 Rising roll is a helpful and necessary continuation of growth funding for growing schools however it only funds on actual numbers and not a protected number.
-It is necessary as lagged number funding means that a LA school for 7 months (September to March) and an academy for 12 months (September to August) will be expected to meet the resources to support an increase in pupil numbers however funding will not follow until the following year. - 2.14 In cases where rising roll funding is triggered as above, the number of eligible pupils will be multiplied by the relevant AWPU rates, and then multiplied by 7/12ths (September to March) for a LA school and 12/12 (September to August) for an academy.
+It is necessary as lagged number funding means that a LA school for 7 months (September to March) and an academy for 12 months (September to August) will be expected to meet the resources to support an increase in pupil numbers, however funding will not follow until the following year. - 2.14 In cases where rising roll funding is triggered as above, the number of eligible pupils will be multiplied by the relevant AWPU rates, and then multiplied by 7/12ths (September to March) for a LA school and 12/12 (September to August) for an academy. - 2.15 Funding will be paid at the lower of the difference between the number of pupils in your standard intake year (R/3/7) from September between the new PAN and the old PAN and the difference between the number of pupils in your standard intake year (R/3/7) from September up to the new PAN and the number of leaver pupils that left in August.

-3. Contribution to Learning Space Set Up Costs
+3. Strand 2 - Contribution to Learning Space Set Up Costs

-3.1 The purpose of learning space set up funding is a contribution towards the necessary equipment needed to furnish a classroom, it for those items not classified as a capital item.
+3.1 The purpose of learning space set up funding is a contribution towards the necessary equipment needed to furnish a classroom.
+It is for those items not classified as a capital item.